Warbo/chriswarbo-net/unfinished/compilation_and_evaluation.md

 a few search procedures.
 If the searchers discover an equivalent, faster alternative expression, the interpreter is aborted and the evaluation is restarted with the new expression.
-This seems related to JIT, e.g. we can keep a priority queue of search states for various expressions; to evaluate an expression we use Hutter search, restoring the proof search from the priority queue if found.
+This seems related to JIT, e.g. we can keep a priority queue of search states for various sub-expressions; to evaluate an expression we use Hutter search, restoring the proof search from the priority queue if found.
 This concentrates the search time on long-running sections of code.